 - Exclude traffic from Google Analytics

 From January 2020 analytics traffic generated by the Siteimprove Crawler will be automatically removed from Siteimprove Analytics.

 The easiest way to exclude unwanted crawler traffic from Siteimprove Analytics is to use Data Exclusion Settings.
 Data Exclusion settings are available for users with an Account Owner or Administrator role.

-Note: Once you've set up an exclusion, you will not be able to retrieve the data afterward.
+Note: Know crawler and bot data will be excluded from the time you enable Data exclusion settings (i.e. not retroactively).
+You will not be able to retrieve this data afterward.
 However, you can remove the exclusion if you want to start collecting the data again.

 - Go to Analytics > Analytics Setting > Tracking > Data Exclusion Settings

 Here you have the option to exclude crawler traffic from known crawlers and bots.
 The bots and crawlers excluded are defined using IAB Spiders & Bots list which is considered an industry standard.

 You also have the option to exclude traffic based on specific IP groups using the Exclude specific IP groups dropdown.
 You can find out more about creating IP groups in the article, “How to create an IP group for filtering in Analytics”.

 It is possible to exclude bots and crawlers, and/or specific IP group from all site (default) or specifically selected sites on your account.
 Select the "Specific Sites" tab under to configure exclusions for specific sites.

 In Siteimprove Analytics, unwanted traffic can be identified and filtered using either an Organizational or IP filter.
 The following explains how to set up a filter in each case.